 Top Ten Greatest Ways To Reuse An Old Belt

-I don’t know about you, but I seem to be so much more sentimental about my belts (and shoes) than I am about other items of clothing.
-Perhaps it’s because they get worn much more frequently, and thus accumulate a lot more associated memories.
-Whatever the reason, I’m almost always able to remain reasonable when it’s time to part ways with a tee shirt or dress.
+I don’t know about you, but I seem to be much more sentimental about my belts (and shoes) than I am about other items of clothing.
+Perhaps it’s because they get worn so frequently, and thus accumulate a lot of associated memories.
+Whatever the reason, I’m almost always able to remain reasonable when it’s time to part ways with a T-shirt or dress.
 Less so with a good pair of jeans, but I get there.
 An old favorite belt though?
 I just have a hard time letting go, even when it’s well past wearable.

 And now, may I present . . .

 1. Turn it into a headband!
 If your favorite belt has broken in two, never fear.
 It may be salvageable if you just rework it for wearing at a more northern latitude – namely, your noggin.
 Check out this great tutorial if you don’t believe me.
 It’s surprisingly adorable.
-All you need is some scissors and a short length.
+All you need is some scissors and a short length of belt.
 A little creativity helps too!

 2. Use a wide belt to display a photo, by cutting it into four sections that fit together like a picture frame.
 Or, gather up your biggest and bestest belt buckles and create a collection of amazing miniature frames.
 Spray painting the buckles to match as a set – think black, gold, or lime green – will really enhance the effect.

 3. Use a weather worn belt to add flair around the house.
 The right type will look amazing for hanging a wall clock (cradling it, like a sling), or encircling a decorative basket, or embellishing an ordinary storage box.

 4. Bring it on a camping trip, along with some storage hooks (s-hooks), and you’ve got yourself an instant kitchen rack.
 Simply strap the belt around a sturdy tree, then hang the hooks from the belt, and hang your kitchen equipment from the hooks.
 Go MacGyver!